 MyLayoutBinding binding = MyLayoutBinding.inflate(getLayoutInflater(), viewGroup, false);

-If the layout was inflated using a different mechanism, it can be bound separately, as follows:
+If the layout is inflated using a different mechanism, you can bind it separately, as follows:

 Kotlin